 By DAVID HOUCK

-David Houck is the Qualifying Broker for Atomic Realty, with 40 years experience, a BS in math and physics and a doctorate in law.
+David Houck is the Qualifying Broker for Atomic Realty, with 40 years of real estate experience, a BS in math and physics and a doctorate in law.
 For more details on these issues and free selling and buying tips see AtomicRealty.net.